RozhinaNadya/xkcd_comics/README.md

 You can see the task here: [Code challenge](https://github.com/shortcut/coding-assignment-mobile)

 Client wants to create a comic viewer app based on [these comics](https://xkcd.com/).
-For MVP this project I chose features:
+For MVP I chose features:
 - View comics: current comics, previous and next comics, comics by the comic number;
-- Save comics to favourite and remove comics from favorites if necessary;
+- Save comics to favourites and remove comics from favorites if necessary;
 - View an explanation of the comic and view additional information about this comics on the website (from main screen and favourite screen);
 - View information about license (this is a mandatory requirement of the author for permission to publish).